30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 7) Keep Track of Team Wins

-Whether it’s a live ticker, a virtual thermometer or a dial, visual representation to track team wins is a great way to show employee appreciation.
+Whether a live ticker, a virtual thermometer or a dial, a visual representation to track team wins is a great way to show employee appreciation.
 As employees continue to accomplish tasks, they can see as the visual guide becomes closer to the end goal.

 If you want to take the visual guide a step further, create smaller goals along the way.
 These could include the halfway point or hitting a specific number of sales.
 Then, together the team can see that their hard work gets them one step closer to the ultimate goal.